-Name and brief details of project EIA Notification No. Date Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link U-II Environment clearance project for expansion of production capacity in September - 2006.
-Yes Yes Aditya Environmental Parivesh / MoEF site U-III Environment clearance project for expansion of production capacity Services Pvt Ltd, Mumbai
+Name and brief details of project EIA Notification No. Date Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link U-II Environment clearance project for expansion of production capacity EIA Notification i in September - 2 Yes Aditya Environmental Yes Parivesh / MoEF site U-III Environment clearance project for expansion of production capacity - Services Pvt Ltd, Mumbai

-12. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
+12. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
 If not, provide details of all such non-compliances, in the following format: